kaplayjs/kaplay-site/src/content/blog/sok5.md

 - **A lot of text-related improvements**: [#676](https://github.com/kaplayjs/kaplay/pull/676), [#687](https://github.com/kaplayjs/kaplay/pull/687), [#691](https://github.com/kaplayjs/kaplay/pull/691).
 (Special thanks to dragoncoder047)
 - **Improvements in rendering**: [#760](https://github.com/kaplayjs/kaplay/pull/760)

-In general terms, that we the most important changes, but there **was a lot** of bug fixes.
+In general terms, those are the most important changes, but there **was a lot** of bug fixes.
 You can see them all [here](https://github.com/kaplayjs/kaplay/pulls?q=is%3Apr+created%3A%3E2025-02-28+is%3Aclosed).

 **KAPLAY v4000** is closer than never, maybe we can even get a beta soon, but now the hardest part left, _change-logging and documenting_ (😥).